gitkraft/gitkraft/README.md

     branch "update to new version" order: 1 commit id:"combined (A)+(B)"
     checkout "your private repo"
-    merge "update to new version" id:"welding merge 2.0" type:HIGHLIGHT
+    merge "update to new version" id:"weld merge 2.0" type:HIGHLIGHT
 ```

 [^Truffle]: [Anyone can Access Deleted and Private Repository Data on GitHub](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github), Truffle Security, July 24, 2024